Durham-Adaptive-Optics/daoBase/docs/source/logging.rst

     logger.critical("critical log")

 By default, the log severity threshold is set to ``TRACE``, therefore all severities will be included in the output.
-The following shows how to To adjust the logging granularity at runtime:
+The following shows how to adjust the logging granularity at runtime:

 .. code-block:: python